jefersonralmeida/laravel-benchmarks/readme.md

 To serve the application you can use a Homestead machine, or host it on a cloud service.

+Remember that, if you're using a mapped folder, the results won't be accurate, because the loading from mapped folders can be slower than usual load.

 Before executing any benchmark, check if the requests are working correctly using curl or Postman.